Constitution of Ohio: 1851 Constitution

 In the early decades of statehood, it became clear that the General Assembly was disproportionately powerful as compared to the executive and judicial branches.
 Much of state business was conducted through private bills, and partisan squabbling greatly reduced the ability of state government to do its work.
 The legislature widely came to be perceived as corrupt, subsidizing private companies and granting special privileges in corporate charters.
 State debt also exploded between 1825 and 1840.
 A new constitution, greatly redressing the checks and balances of power, was drafted by a convention in 1850-51, as directed by the voters, and subsequently adopted in a statewide referendum on June 17, 1851, taking effect on September 1 of that year.
 This is the same constitution under which the state of Ohio operates.
 The later "constitutions" were viewed as such, but in reality were large-scale revisions.

+Two key issues debated at the convention were African American suffrage and prohibition of alcohol.
+Delegates rejected proposals to allow Black suffrage in the state.
+They did not decide on prohibition, however.
+Instead, a second question asked Ohio voters if they wished to permit the licensing of alcohol sales, who rejected the proposition.
+This did not constitute a complete prohibition on alcohol, however.

 1873 Constitutional Convention

 A constitutional convention in 1873, chaired by future Chief Justice of the United States Morrison R. Waite, proposed a new constitution that would have provided for annual sessions of the legislature, a veto for the governor which could be overridden by a three-fifths vote of each house, establishment of state circuit courts, eligibility of women for election to school boards, and restrictions on municipal debt.
 Delegates proposed the creation of circuit courts to relieve the Ohio Supreme Court's backlog of cases.
 The proposed document also made these circuits the final arbiter of facts.
 Waite took a leading role in this specific proposal.
 It was soundly defeated by the voters in August 1873.
+A key provision which led to the defeat was another attempt to permit the licensing of liquor sales.
+Prohibition advocates rallied popular support against the proposal.

+In 1903, an amendment granted the governor veto powers.